Continuing Education Activity

 The following radiologic studies may be beneficial in the setting of cinchonism:

-- CT/MRI of the brain if the patient is encephalopathic to rule out intracranial pathologic processes.
+- Computed tomography (CT) and magnetic resonance imaging (MRI) of the brain if the patient is encephalopathic to rule out intracranial pathologic processes.

 - Multifocal electroretinography (mfERG) may show response density reduction at all retinal locations.

-ECG: Ventricular tachycardia is not part of the spectrum of cinchonism.
-Nonetheless, if there is evidence of cinchonism, an ECG should be obtained to assess for QT prolongation and evaluation for the risk of torsades de pointes.
+Electrocardiogram (ECG): Ventricular tachycardia is not part of the spectrum of cinchonism.
+Nonetheless, if there is evidence of cinchonism, an ECG should be obtained to assess for QT prolongation and evaluate the risk of torsades de pointes.

 Treatment / Management

-The general management of cinchonism is the discontinuation of the offending drug with supportive care in the interim.
-For mild symptoms and a planned short course of treatment with the offending drug (5-7 days), most patients can finish therapy without increased or permanent side effects related to cinchonism.
+The general management of cinchonism is discontinuing the offending drug with supportive care in the interim.
+For mild symptoms and a planned short course of treatment with the offending drug (5 to 7 days), most patients can finish therapy without increased or permanent side effects related to cinchonism.

-The differential diagnosis for cinchonism is wide given the multiple side effects experienced from these medications.
-Due to this, the importance of history and physical is paramount with a focus on the usage of medications that can cause cinchonism in the appropriate clinical setting.
+The list of differential diagnoses for cinchonism is extensive, given the multiple side effects experienced due to these medications.
+Due to this, the importance of history and physical is paramount, with a focus on drugs that can cause cinchonism in the appropriate clinical setting.
 The differential can include, but is not limited to: